Python function for querying BI data

 currency

 Optional.
 Currency abbreviation or a currency object from Vertec.
-Specify the currency in which to output the data.
+Indicates the currency in which the data should be output.
+Only necessary if currency data (amount, rate) are output.

 get_dimensions()